muses-code-js/express-workshop-2/_steps/step0.md

 ---
 Ok before you get started coding you need to setup all the things that you are going to need.

-We need:

- - Node.js dev Environment
+To create software using Node.js you need three things:

-    - The Node.js **runtime**
+1. The Node.js **runtime**
-    - An appropriate editor
+2. An editor
-    - A terminal (to run commands)
+3. A command-line terminal (to run commands in)

-- Also we will setup a Github account.
+You *can* download and setup these things on your own computer but it can be tricky and time consuming even if you have experience doing this kind of thing.
+It depends a lot of your computer and what Operating System and other software you already have installed.

+To save time, we recommend using [Cloud9](https://c9.io), an online service that provides all of those things preconfigured as a web application.

+Additionally, in order to make Cloud9 a little easier to setup we ask you to create a GitHub account

+We'll step you through the entire process below.
+We also provide the basics on how to setup your own machine if you want to take that route.

 ## GitHub

 [GitHub.com](https://github.com) is a web site that makes it really easy for multiple people to share and work on the same projects together using a program called **Git**.
 Git provides you with a way of tracking all the changes that you make to your project.

-Git is a pretty big topic that we aren't going to explain too much here.
-We are just going to use it to make a couple of things a bit easier to setup.
+Git is a pretty big topic that we aren't going to go into here, so don't worry too much about understanding it right now.

-So don't worry too much about understanding all the git stuff right now.
-That said however, git is *very* popular and widely used both in companies and open-source projects,  so we highly recommend that you spend some time learning about it after the workshop.

-We are going to create a GitHub account & "fork" the `express-workshop-2` repository.
+The workshop files are hosted in GitHub.
+We'll create a GitHub account & "fork" the NodeGirls' `express-workshop-2` repository.
 This means you will get a copy of all the workshop files in your GitHub account.
-Repostory is just another name for a set of files and folders being managed by Git.
+Repostory is just another name for a collection of files and folders being managed by Git.
+Then when you setup your Cloud9 workspace you can point it at this repository to access the files.

+By the way, Git is *very* popular and widely used both in companies and open-source projects,  so we highly recommend that you spend some time learning about it after the workshop.

 ### Create a GitHub Account